-- 2.3 The ASA is the UK's independent regulator for ensuring that advertising in all media is legal, decent, honest and truthful, for the benefit of consumers, business and society. - 2.4 The ASA administers the UK Advertising Codes, which are written and maintained by two industry bodies, the Committee of Advertising Practice (CAP) and the Broadcast Committee of Advertising Practice (BCAP).
+2.3 The ASA is the UK's independent regulator for ensuring that advertising in all media is legal, decent, honest and truthful, for the benefit of people, society and advertisers.

+2.4 The ASA administers the UK Advertising Codes, which are written and maintained by two industry bodies, the Committee of Advertising Practice (CAP) and the Broadcast Committee of Advertising Practice (BCAP).
 These rules are mandatory and advertisers cannot opt out of the system.